 В people have various kinds of fears

-D people didn’t want to replace the existing vehicles
+D people don’t want to replace the existing vehicles

-19 According to the point of view of the Dean Kamer, “although technology moves very quickly, people’s mindset changes very slowly”, what he meant by this?
+19 According to the point of view of Dean Kamer, “although technology moves very quickly, people’s mindset changes very slowly”, what did he mean by this?

 A people cannot accept the innovation at once

-C people have fears and thus cannot get accustomed with new forms of transportation
+C people have fears and thus cannot get accustomed to new forms of transport

 D the ideas and attitudes with which a person approaches a situation cannot be quickly altered